aerospike/aerospike-client-python/doc/scan.rst

     .. method:: apply(module, function[, arguments])

-        Aggregate the :meth:`results` using a stream \
+        apply a record UDF to each record found by the scan \
         `UDF <http://www.aerospike.com/docs/guide/udf.html>`_.

         :param str module: the name of the Lua module.
         :param str function: the name of the Lua function within the *module*.
         :param list arguments: optional arguments to pass to the *function*.
 NOTE: these arguments must be types supported by Aerospike See: `supported data types <http://www.aerospike.com/docs/guide/data-types.html>`_.
-            If you need to use an unsuported type, (e.g. set or tuple) you can use a serializer like pickle first.
+            If you need to use an unsuported type, (e.g. set or tuple) you can use a serializer such as pickle first.
         :return: one of the supported types, :class:`int`, :class:`str`, :class:`float` (double), :class:`list`, :class:`dict` (map), :class:`bytearray` (bytes).

-        .. seealso:: `Developing Stream UDFs <http://www.aerospike.com/docs/udf/developing_stream_udfs.html>`_
+        .. seealso:: `Developing Record UDFs <http://www.aerospike.com/docs/udf/developing_record_udfs.html>`_

     .. method:: add_ops(ops)